 What colors make orange muted?

 To mute a color, you need to mix it with its complementary color.
 Since blue is the complementary color of orange, you will then mix blue with orange.
-Blue and orange make a lovely neutral muted orange color when mixed together.
+Blue and orange mixed, make a lovely neutral muted orange color when mixed together.

 TIP FOR MIXING MUTED ORANGE: Orange and blue also make brown when mixed together.
 So in order to get a muted shade of orange instead of brown, you will just want to watch the amount of blue you mix with your orange color.